akoenig/eventastic/readme.md

 # eventastic

-An event store on top of RethinkDB.
+[WIP] An event store on top of RethinkDB.

 ## Usage